Project In Humanity

 Visibility and Climate: The cumulative nature of the release means that the reduction in sunlight and air quality would grow more severe each year.

-Releasing 1.25 billion gallons (approx. 4.7 billion liters or 4.7 million metric tons) of water vapor annually at 30,000–40,000 feet—altitudes corresponding to the upper troposphere/lower stratosphere—would function as a consistent, localized injection of a potent greenhouse gas, leading to increased regional and global warming, enhanced cloud formation, and accelerated climate feedback loops.
+Releasing 125 billion gallons of water vapor (over one trillion pounds) annually at 30,000–40,000 feet—altitudes corresponding to the upper troposphere/lower stratosphere—would function as a consistent, localized injection of a potent greenhouse gas, leading to increased regional and global warming, enhanced cloud formation, and accelerated climate feedback loops.

 Based on atmospheric science and aviation emission studies, the impacts include: